 The British Association of Teachers of Dance (BATD) is a UK based dance examination board, with it's head office in Glasgow, Scotland.
 The officially recognized date for the formation of the society is November 30th, 1892, making it the first professional dance organization of it's kind in the United Kingdom, and the second oldest in the world.

 For more information regarding the BATD, please refer to their website http://www.batd.co.uk

 When do BATD exams occur and why should my child take them?

 Exam Dates: TBA in February/March

-If your child is in jazz, tap, pre primary ballet, contemporary, or hip hop, they are currently following the curriculum of the BATD syllabus in their classes.
+If your child is in jazz, tap, ballet, contemporary, or hip hop, they are currently following the curriculum of the BATD syllabus in their classes.
 We offer both grade examinations and medals dependant on the child.
-We also offer courses in BATD teaching certifications for eligible candidates aged 16 and up, based on teacher's assessment.
+We also offer courses in BATD teaching certifications for eligible advanced candidates aged 16 and up, based on teacher's assessment.
 BATD exams are generally held in March.

-Once again, it is a reequirement for those students wishing to move up to the next level with their peers to partake in examinations.
+Once again, it is a requirement for those students wishing to move up to the next level with their peers to partake in examinations.
 We also feel that the younger they are taking their first exam, the better they become at preparing for, and handling pressure not only in dance, but in all future endeavors.
 The sense of accomplishment that is taken away from sitting and succeeding at these exams is a wonderful feeling for students of all ages.